hqy7777/SMS-Based-On-Redfish/README.md

 # SMS-Based-On-Redfish-Qt
 servers Management System Based On Redfish

-for resources,you need to import images for qt Resources.prc
+for resources,you need to import images for Resources.qrc